Collect and Submit Samples for Identification

 Trees and Shrubs

-Collect a 12 to 24-inch-long branch with leaves attached.
+Collect a 12"-24" long branch with leaves attached.
 Samples should show transition from healthy to affected foliage.

 For Weed/Plant Identification

 A single leaf or grass blade is not sufficient.
+We would need a live and dead tissue sample if possible.
+This means we need good tissue next to the problem, going tissue that is undergoing the problem, and gone tissue that recently died.
 Include as many parts of the plant as possible, including:

-Dig a 2 to 3-inch-deep, shoebox-sized, rectangular sample (including roots) which shows transition from healthy to affected turf.
-Wrap the roots with aluminum foil to keep soil intact and prevent contaminating blades.
+We would need a 4"x6" round disc or square of turf including a 2"-3" of root which shows transition from healthy to affected turf.
+Wrap the roots with aluminum foil to keep soil intact and prevent contaminating blades. and place in the appropriate size carton or shoebox.

-Include a dozen bugs, not just one, to ensure a good sample Single specimens are not always complete.
+Include a dozen bugs, not just one, to ensure a good sample.
+Single specimens are not always complete.
 Insects are hard to identify when parts are missing.
-Larvae should be placed in 70 percent rubbing alcohol.
+Larvae should be placed in 70% rubbing alcohol.
+Please have insect whole and not mushed.
+Must be in a bag or container.

 When mailing samples for insects, package your sample in a crush-proof container.